iyyel/iyyel/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iyyel" alt="iyyel" /> </p>

-Here you will find my personal projects and repositories related to my Void Linux installation on my ThinkPad x1 Carbon (7th gen).
+Here you will find my personal projects and repositories related to my Void Linux installation.
 You can find more information about me on my [site](https://iyyel.io).

 If you have any questions, do not hesitate to contact me through my [email](mailto:i@iyyel.io).